 Why is it important to ask for a raise?

 Regardless if you’ve been in your current role for several years and you’re prepared to take the next step, or you’re switching to a new company and you want the pay jump to go with the move, Salemi says building confidence is essential for career development—and your financial value.
 Sticking up for yourself, every step up the ladder, demonstrates to your employer that you’re serious about your career, assured in your talent, and you’re willing to put in the hard work to achieve success.
 “Whether or not you get the raise is one thing, but the ask means you value yourself and your work, and that you are putting yourself first,” she explains.
-When you’re ready to have that conversation, here’s are mistakes to avoid.
+When you’re ready to have that conversation and “act your wage,” here are mistakes to avoid.

 Mistake #1: You don’t lay the groundwork

 So you’ve burned the midnight oil countless times while working on a big project.
 Or you’ve stepped in and taken on double the work after a co-worker had an unexpected family emergency.
 But, without the documentation and the convincing answer to why you need the raise, your boss doesn’t have a reason to give you those extra zeroes.
 Consider the discussion in the same way you might have approached a term paper in college and prove your argument down to the last paragraph.
 “You can’t just say, ‘I think I need to be paid more,'” Salemi advises.You need to show why–start gathering information prior to meeting with your boss.”
 This means bringing accolades from colleagues, clients, and/or vendors.
 Show numbers: If you managed a budget, how much did you save the company this year?
 Did you streamline a process that saved your company valuable time and money?
 “Outline everything and prepare your talking points with proof points,” Salemi suggests.
 Here’s what you can do to get your boss to trust you.